 This edition is sponsored by Surfe - our partner in the social selling space.
-With Surfe you can float your CRM on top of your prospect’s LinkedIn ProfileClick Here to get a free Proof-of-Concept and VIP Demo
+With Surfe you can float your CRM on top of your prospect’s LinkedIn ProfileClick Here to get a free inside look at the value of the tool!

 We recently had Katherine Caldwell join the Sales RX Podcast.
 In her episode, she covered top of funnel mastery for video outreach, and shared her five step framework.
 In this blog post, we'll discuss how sales professionals and sales leaders can use video messages in their cold outreach to prospects.
 By following this framework, you can reduce the number of "ums" and "pauses" in your videos and make them more effective.